nus-cs2103-AY2122S1/ip/docs/README.md

 # User Guide

-:heavy_check_mark: Fields in UPPERCASE are parameters supplied by the user.
+&#10004; Fields in UPPERCASE are parameters supplied by the user.

-:heavy_check_mark: Items in [square bracket] are optional.
+&#10004; Items in [square bracket] are optional.

-:heavy_check_mark: Date/Time format used is `DD-MM-YYYY hhmm`, where `hhmm` is in 24-hour format, e.g. 1030 for 10.30am, and 2115 for 9.15pm.
+&#10004; Date/Time format used is `DD-MM-YYYY hhmm`, where `hhmm` is in 24-hour format, e.g. 1030 for 10.30am, and 2115 for 9.15pm.

 ## Features